-No UK limit set
+No legal limit

-WHO Guideline
+WHO

 No guideline value set

-EU Standard
+EU

 Monitoring required from 2026

-| EU | Monitoring required from 2026 | EU Drinking Water Directive (2020/2184).
-The UK no longer automatically mirrors EU standards post-Brexit. |
+EU Drinking Water Directive (2020/2184).
+The UK no longer automatically mirrors EU standards post-Brexit.

 The UK currently has no statutory limit for Microplastics.
 This means water companies are not legally required to monitor or report levels, even though both the WHO and EU have set guidelines.
 Campaigners and scientists have called on the UK government to introduce binding limits.